Martin-Bohring/fixieSpec/README.md

 The next thing I looked into is [https://github.com/fsharp/FAKE](https://github.com/fsharp/FAKE "FAKE").
 That one has won me over.
 It has everything I want from build automation.
-A rich eco-system, a great supportive community, and the address the right kind of problems.
+A rich eco-system, a great supportive community, and they address the right kind of problems.

 An yes I am aware of [https://github.com/ruby/rake](https://github.com/ruby/rake "rake") and [https://github.com/cake-build/cake](https://github.com/cake-build/cake "Cake").